robin-rpr/calos/doc/clearly-run.rst

   :code:`--home`
     Bind-mount your host home directory (i.e., :code:`$HOME`) at guest :code:`/home/$USER`, hiding any existing image content at that path.
-    Implies :code:`--write-fake` so the mount point can be created if needed.
+    Implies :code:`--overlay` so the mount point can be created if needed.

   :code:`-i`, :code:`--ip=IP`
     Set a static IP address for the container.